-MICHAEL P. CONNOLLY AND NICHOLAS J. HIGHAM
+MICHAEL P. CONNOLLY $^{\dagger}$ and NICHOLAS J. HIGHAM $^{\dagger}$

 Abstract.
-When an $m \times n$ matrix is premultiplied by a product of n Householder matrices the worst-case normwise rounding error bound is proportional to mnu, where u is the unit roundoff.
-We prove that this bound can be replaced by one proportional to $\sqrt{mnu}$ that holds with high probability if the rounding errors are mean independent and of mean zero, under the assumption that a certain bound holds with probability 1.
+The standard worst-case normwise backward error bound for Householder QR factorization of an $m \times n$ matrix is proportional to mnu, where u is the unit roundoff.
+We prove that the bound can be replaced by one proportional to $\sqrt{mnu}$ that holds with high probability if the rounding errors are mean independent and of mean zero and if the normwise backward errors in applying a sequence of $m \times m$ Householder matrices to a vector satisfy bounds proportional to $\sqrt{mu}$ with probability 1.
 The proof makes use of a matrix concentration inequality.
-In particular, this result applies to Householder QR factorization.
 The same square rooting of the error constant applies to two-sided transformations by Householder matrices and hence to standard QR-type algorithms for computing eigenvalues and singular values.
 It also applies to Givens QR factorization.
 These results complement recent probabilistic rounding error analysis results for inner-product based algorithms and show that the square rooting effect is widespread in numerical linear algebra.
 Our numerical experiments, which make use of a new backward error formula for QR factorization, show that the probabilistic bounds give a much better indicator of the actual backward errors and their rate of growth than the worst-case bounds.